 In other words, how much did the people of the Bible know about astronomy?

 The answer is that they were not really aware of astronomy as we know it.
-The Israelites’ view of the universe was that what you see is what is there.
+The Israelites’ view of the universe is what you see.
 There were no theories about

 what might cause the movement of the stars, or

 what there might be that could not be seen.

 The Bible gave a picture of an orderly cosmos, huge and awe-inspiring, but completely under the control of the laws ﬁxed by God.
 Within it, the stars were innumerable, but God had counted and named them all (lsaiah 40:26).